itohio/EasyRobot/pkg/core/math/control/kinematics/joints/planar/SPEC.md

    - `x' = x*cos(a0)`
    - `y' = x*sin(a0)`
    - `z' = z`
-4. Store position and orientation angles
+4. Store position and orientation angles in the provided `destination` matrix (rows 0-5, column 0)

 **Inverse Kinematics**:
 1. Calculate distance from base to target: